-Time awareness is central in many crafts due to the change in material properties over time (e.g., blacksmiths and glassblowers "think hot" as material viscosity decreases as it cools).
+Time awareness is central in many crafts due to the change of material properties over time (e.g. blacksmiths and glassblowers "think hot" as material viscosity decreases as it cools).
 Simulators will operate in real-time but can be retarded or accelerated for training purposes.
-Stress destabilizes the learning process [130]; thus, training simulators will "slow down the time" to ease the practical challenge, similar to music where practice initiates with a slow tempo.
+Stress destabilizes the learning process [130] and, thus, training simulators will "slow down the time" to ease the practical challenge, similar to music where practice initiates with a slow tempo.
 Finally, social interaction in the workshop is important for knowledge transmission.
-Craft materiality imposes a need for co-presence to teach the interpretation of stimuli.
+Craft materiality imposes a need for copresence to teach the interpretation of stimuli.
 Communication is important because part of this knowledge is tacit and understood by the common stimuli shared by the instructor and apprentice.

-3.7.
+3.5.
 Development

 To support the design process of craft products, an authoring environment that enables the design of crafting workflows, the testing of new ideas, and the fabrication of material aids is proposed.
 The software that will implement this is called Design Studio and will employ computer-aided digital design and fabrication.
-The goal is to conserve practitioner time and to reduce energy and material consumption through the development of workflows and designs.
-In this context, we recall that the design and fabrication processes are interwoven; thus, Design Studio will support practitioners in exploring workflows that lead to the fabrications of an incepted or given design.
+The goal is to conserve practitioner time and to reduce energy and material consumption, through the development of workflows and designs.
+In this context, we recall that the design and fabrication processes are interwoven and, thus, the Design Studio will support practitioners in exploring workflows that lead to the fabrications of an incepted or given design.

-3.7.1.
-Design and Workflow
+3.5.1.
+Design and workflow

-Design Studio will implement a "sketchbook" metaphor to support the creative process.
-Design Studio will employ computer-aided design for the development and testing of new ideas, techniques, and styles.
-This functionality will reduce experimentation costs, as it will include visualization of the results predicted by a given action or process, using the simulators of Craft Studio.
+The Design Studio will implement a "sketchbook" metaphor to support the creative process.
+The Design Studio will employ computer-aided design for the development and testing of new ideas, techniques, and styles.
+This functionality will reduce experimentation costs, as it will include visualisation of the results predicted by a given action or process, using the simulators of the Craft Studio.
 The design process will be further assisted through the provision of craft-specific conventional design templates as well as style transfer [131] that may stimulate inspiration.
-Workflow implementation in Design Studio will emphasize the fact that craft products are often comprised of parts and pieces.
-This is important for the functional preview of designs as well as for the study and optimization of the crafting workflow.
+Workflow implementation in the Design Studio will emphasize the fact that often craft products are comprised of parts and pieces.
+This is important for the functional preview of designs as well as for the study and optimisation of the crafting workflow.
 The goal is to improve the functional preview of craft products.

-3.7.2.
-Digital Fabrication
+3.5.2.
+Digital fabrication

-Design Studio will incorporate design tools and drivers for digital fabrication.
-The purpose is three-fold.
-First, to provide the capacity to create fabrication aids.
-Second, to automate the fabrication of craft artefact parts that are simple to "print".
-Third, to explore possibilities of hybrid artefacts, e.g., [132].
-To achieve this, Design Studio will interface with additive and subtractive manufacturing protocols and formats so that 3D models can be directly printed.
+The Design Studio will incorporate design tools and drivers for digital fabrication.
+The purpose is threefold.
+First to provide the capacity of creating fabrication aids.
+Second, automate the fabrication of craft artefact parts that are simple to "print".
+Third, to explore possibilities of hybrid artefacts, e.g. [132].
+To achieve this, the Design Studio will interface with additive and subtractive manufacturing protocols and formats, so that 3D models can be directly printed.

-To achieve a realistic preview, the interaction of artefacts with lighting will be simulated using conventional computer graphics methods.
+To achieve a realistic preview the interaction of artefacts with lighting will be simulation using conventional computer graphics methods.
 Moreover, a True-AR infrastructure is recommended so that the predicted artefact appearance can account for the environment of the client.

-3.8.
+3.6.
 Preservation